Information for Patients

 - Click here to see a factsheet that explains more about the IPTR process in NHS Greater Glasgow and Clyde

 - Click here to go the Medicines Policies.
-Section 5.2 and 5.3 are the actual policy documents relating to IPTRs and PACS 2
+Sections 5.2 and 5.4 are the policy documents relating to IPTRs and PACS 2

 Where your consultant cannot provide the advice you seek, you can use the following email address to contact an appropriate person within NHS Greater Glasgow and Clyde: ggc.medicines@nhs.scot